4 Steps to a Polished Vocal Mix

 To elevate a vocal performance to professional standards, the first step after recording and comping is to reduce and remove all the unwanted noises in the take.
-As both a standalone editor and set of plug-ins that can be used in your DAW, RX Elements offers a range of tools to remove everything from common mouth clicks to complex hums spread over the spectrum.
-Most of the these are unavoidable, especially in home recording setups, making it all the more important to have RX at your disposal when prepping for a vocal mix.
+As both a standalone editor and set of plug-ins that can be used in your DAW, RX offers a range of tools to remove everything from common mouth clicks to complex hums spread over the spectrum.
+Most of these are unavoidable, especially in home recording setups, making it all the more important to have RX at your disposal when prepping for a vocal mix.

 For this overview, I’m working in the RX standalone editor and to get started, have dragged in a vocal file, which gets displayed as a spectrogram.